 Hello!
 Today, I have an informative interview to share with you that will show you how to become a bookkeeper to earn money from home.
-I recently had the chance to interview Ben, founder of Bookkeeper Business Academy, who explains how becoming a bookkeeper may be a possibility for you.
+I recently had the chance to interview Ben, founder of Bookkeeper Launch, who explains how becoming a bookkeeper may be a possibility for you.

 If you are looking for a new job or even just a side hustle, this may be something that you want to look into.
 Learning how to become a virtual bookkeeper can be a great career choice.